 Available data show that most countries provide periodic cash benefits to children and families.
 Coverage of such benefits is universal in most developed countries but low in many developing countries, where the needs are greatest.
 In the last two decades, tax-financed social assistance has helped extend the reach of programmes to children and families in less developed countries.
-Some of these programmes, including the well-known Bolsa Família scheme in Brazil, Mongolia's Child Money Programme and South Africa's Child Support Grant, have achieved high coverage.
-More typically, such programmes reach only a small proportion of the intended population and are expanding at a slow pace.
+Some of these programmes, including Argentina's Universal Child Allowance, Mongolia's Child Money Programme and South Africa's Child Support Grant, have achieved high coverage.
+More typically, such programmes reach only a small proportion of the intended population and expand at a slow pace.